dav-par/eng114_DevOps/Documentation/docs/aws.md

 ![auto-load](/Documentation/resources/auto_load.png)

 ## General notes
-- aws will issue a new ip to an instance if it's off for more than an 30mins
+- aws will issue a new ip to an instance if it's off for more than 30mins
 - the curl 6.0 script installed nodejs 8.x and not 6.x
 - the curl script doesn't install npm and needs to be done manually
 ![node and npm version screenshot](/Documentation/resources/app_node_version.png)